docs/svelte/01-introduction/01-overview.md

 ### Implicit Props

-Snippets inside a component become props on that component:
+Snippets declared inside a component become props on the component:

 ```svelte